mddazure/azure-vwan-microhack/README.md

 :question: Are routes for the Shared Services VNET (172.16.10.0/24) and the Branch (10.0.(1)(2).0/24) present?

-:question: As the Spokes are associated with table, what does this mean for destinations that the Spokes can reach?
+:question: As the Spokes are associated with RT-Shared-we, what does this mean for destinations that the Spokes can reach?

 Now view Default and RT-Shared-useast tables for the US East Hub.